itpp-labs/odoo-development/docs/git/multi-pull-request.rst

     git branch -r --contains 5cb3652be72a05330c3988d270f3aef548511b29

     # possible output:
-    #  origin/9.0
+    #  upstream/9.0
     #  origin/9.0-dev

-    # if there is not origin/9.0 in output,
+    # if there is not upstream/9.0 in output,
-    # then commit have not been merge yet and you cannot use it
+    # then commit has not been merged yet and you cannot use it